 History buffs won’t want to miss this museum dedicated to the life, times, and assassination of John F. Kennedy.
 This independently-funded museum includes the building where the shot was made and overlooks Dealey Plaza, the site of the presidential motorcade.
 Thousands come to “The Grassy Knoll” every year to visit and pay homage to this profoundly important but macabre piece of American history.

 Music lovers will definitely enjoy this hub for Texas blues and jazz music.
 Filled with unique art and photo-stop murals, Deep Ellum is one of Dallas’ most vibrant and unique neighborhoods.
 For savory smoked brisket and those classic BBQ sides, check out Pecan Lodge.
 One of the most unique eateries in Dallas, ‘Get Fried’, is dedicated solely to French fries.
 Not all the best restaurants are in this area, but all the spots in Deep Ellum are among the best in Dallas.
 Once you’re stuffed, swing by Deep Ellum Denim to shop authentic, hand-crafted denim clothing you can’t find anywhere else.

 Flying into DAL?
 Book your wheels with Avail.
-Our cars are guaranteed and come with full coverage insurance from Allstate every trip.
+Our cars are guaranteed and come with insurance from Allstate every trip.
 We get you on the road ASAP so you can do your trip your way.

 Portland is ranked as one of the best transit cities in the country.
 Click here for Avail’s guide to getting around this great city.